rythrojaofficial/axis45/current-offerings/guided-tricking.md

 We recommend 2-cycles of *Tricking Foundations sessions* or similar relevant beginner experience.

 **Reminders**:
-1. **Frequently Asked Questions**: Don't forget to read our [FAQ](./faq.html) regarding, parking, finding us, payment, waivers, and more.
-2. **Floor Etiquite**: Always be aware of others on or around the floor.
+1. **Floor Etiquite**: Always be aware of others on or around the floor.
     - *Guided Tricking* participants will have floor priority.